noamzilo/whatsapp_miner/docker_doc.md

 ## Key Benefits

+1. **Environment Agnostic**: Core scripts work identically in all contexts
-1. **Consistency**: All scripts use the same authentication and variable handling
+2. **Consistency**: All scripts use the same authentication and variable handling
-2. **Extensibility**: Easy to add new services via docker-compose.yml
+3. **Extensibility**: Easy to add new services via docker-compose.yml
-3. **Reliability**: Proper error handling and verification at each step
+4. **Reliability**: Proper error handling and verification at each step
-4. **Maintainability**: Clear separation of concerns and well-documented responsibilities
+5. **Maintainability**: Clear separation of concerns and well-documented responsibilities
-5. **Security**: Proper secret management through Doppler integration
+6. **Security**: Proper secret management through wrapper scripts
+7. **Testability**: Local testing of GitHub Actions workflows via Act